Tender Smoked Brisket

 How Long Should You Let Your Brisket REST Before Cutting It?

 Let your fully cooked brisket rest at room temperature for at least 1 hour before slicing it.
-They say it’s even better to let it rest for 2 hours before slicing, but, truth be told, I’ve never waited 2 hours… Letting your brisket rest allows the juices to redistribute for flavorful juicy brisket!
+They say it’s even better to let it rest for at least 2 hours before slicing… Letting your brisket rest allows the juices to redistribute for flavorful juicy brisket!

 Pairing